Soccer-Abdalla on target as UAE set up playoff with Australia | Sports-Games

 Abdulghani Shahad's side needed to beat the Syrians and hope the UAE lost to South Korea, only to go behind in the fourth minute when Alaa Al Dali shot into the roof of the net.
 Aymen Hussein headed in an equaliser 14 minutes before the break to give his side a lifeline but the Iraqis were unable to claim a second win in the qualifiers.

+The visitors, who fashioned some decent openings despite seeing little possession in the first half, had the ball in the net in the 36th minute but Martin Boyle's effort was chalked off for offside following a lengthy VAR check.
+There were few chances for either side after the interval as Saudi Arabia saw out the game with ease to finish top of the group ahead of Japan, who earned a 1-1 draw with Vietnam at Saitama Stadium after a strike from defender Maya Yoshida.

-The Japanese team, who confirmed their place at a seventh consecutive World Cup finals with victory over Australia on Thursday, were forced to fight back after Nguyen Thanh Binh's 19th minute header had given the visitors the lead.
+The Japanese team, who confirmed their place at a seventh consecutive World Cup finals with the win over Australia, were forced to fight back after Nguyen Thanh Binh's 19th minute header had given the visitors the lead.
 However, Yoshida scored from close range nine minutes into the second half to give a much-changed home side a share of the points.

 Oman finished their campaign with a 2-0 win over China in Muscat, with a goals from Arshad Al Alawi and Abdullah Fawaz earning Branko Ivankovic's side the three points.